parkjangwon/capyLinker/README.md

 **What data is sent to Gemini API?**
 - Only the URL content when you save a link for analysis
+- For YouTube videos: video title, description, and metadata
 - Your language preference (to get responses in your language)
 - Nothing else - no personal data, no usage statistics

+### YouTube Video Support

+CapyLinker has special handling for YouTube links:
+- Automatically detects YouTube URLs (youtu.be, youtube.com/watch, youtube.com/embed)
+- Extracts video title and description from YouTube metadata
+- Displays high-quality video thumbnail
+- Gemini AI analyzes the video information to generate summary and tags
+- Works seamlessly like any other link

 ## 📖 Usage Guide